Blog

 WARMING UP FOR INJURY PREVENTION

-Though often ignored, warming up before exercises is a sure shot way to prevent injury.
+Though often ignored, warming up before exercises is a tried and true way to prevent injury.
 A good warm-up session promotes flexible movement of major joints and muscle groups.

 INJURY PREVENTION WITH FOAM ROLLING

 Foam rolling is another pre-workout routine you must try.
 Have you ever had a massage?
 Well, foam rolling is pretty much like a deep self-massage!
-You roll over the hard foam around your calves, thighs, back and help loosen connective tissues and reduce muscle stiffness.
+You roll over the hard foam around your calves, thighs, and back that helps loosen connective tissues and reduce muscle stiffness.

 This means better mobility, flexibility, and improved functioning.
 It can be painful when you are first starting, but with time, it becomes easier (less pain and discomfort).
 You could try different types of rolling exercises like calf roll, hamstrings roll, groin roll, glutes roll, etc.